oroinc/documentation/backend/setup/demo-environment/gcp.rst

 Deploy the Solution
 -------------------

-1. Navigate to |Google Cloud Marketplace|, click **Explore Marketplace** and then search for your solution provided by Oro Inc.
+1. Navigate to |Google Cloud Marketplace|, click **Explore the marketplace** and then search for your solution provided by Oro Inc.

    .. image:: /img/backend/setup/gcp/oro_solution.png
       :alt: A page of the Oro solution